veronicasaz/veronicasaz.github.io/3_CVandMore.md

 I enjoy scientific programming for complex problems such as spacecraft trajectory optimization to very unserious applications (check my algorithm for a couple's Secret Santa).

+Feel free to get in touch if you would like to know more about my work or any of my projects!

 [Curriculum Vitae](docs/CV.pdf)